Procurement Process for Private Nonprofits

 Ensure procurement procedures are undertaken in a timely manner so that goods/services are received in sufficient time to allow compliance with program requirements and contractual benchmarks.
 Consider the following factors:

-- Construction activities – requires physical inspection of property and development of Work Write-up/Cost Estimate by a qualified individual
+- • Construction activities – requires physical inspection of property and development of Work Write-up/Cost Estimate by a qualified individual (if applicable)

 - Required publication period for IFB

-- Subrecipient must formally advertise, for a minimum of three (3) days, in newspapers or through notices posted in public buildings throughout the service area.
+- • Subrecipient must advertise formally and publicly.
 Advertising beyond the Subrecipient's service area is allowable and recommended by the Department.

-- The advertisement should include, at a minimum, a response time of fourteen (14) days prior to the closing date of the bid request.
+- • The advertisement should include, at a minimum, a sufficient response time prior to the closing date of the bid request.

 - Time required to review bids